 Story and photography by ALDEN WICKER

-Tall and trim, Jonsson’s glasses, thinning hair, and v-neck cardigan give him the air of a science professor.
-Like most Scandinavians (and in contrast to the world-changing bluster of Silicon Valley bros), Jonsson is prone to understatements.
-“What we make is dissolving pulp,” he says.
+Jonsson is tall and trim.
+His glasses, thinning hair, and v-neck cardigan give him the air of a science professor.
+Like most Scandinavians (and in contrast to the world-disrupting bluster of Silicon Valley bros), Jonsson is prone to understatements.
+“What we make is dissolving pulp,” he said.

 Beyond the ecological, Nordic countries and their brands have more self-interested reasons to fund recycling operations like this.
 In 2017, 105 different fashion brands pledged to stop sourcing any rayon viscose made from endangered rainforests in Canada, Indonesia, and the Amazon.
 The only problem is that European forests can only provide so much pulp.
 Already, an estimated 70 to 100 million trees are logged each year to produce pulp just for textiles, and demand for dissolving pulp is projected to increase by 122 percent in the next 40 years.
-“We’re approaching the ceiling of our capacity for responsibly managed forests,” Cavalli-Björkman says.
+“We’re approaching the ceiling of our capacity for responsibly managed forests,” Cavalli-Björkman said.
 “We’re talking about peak cotton?
 There’s going to be peak wood cellulose as well.”

 “I hear it a lot.”

-And that’s why I’m here.
+And that’s why I was there.

 Because it’s cheap and easy to manufacture, polyester has become today’s dominant textile.
 But polyester, which is essentially made of oil, causes a host of problems.
 While the material does provide a use for all those recycled plastic water bottles, washing any synthetic fabric—whether it’s made of raw petroleum or recycled plastics—sloughs off microscopic fibers.
 Those microfibers end up in water supplies and never biodegrade.

 Viscose and other wood-pulp fabrics do biodegrade, but making them has traditionally required a host of toxic chemicals.
-(This is why, in 2013, the FTC came down on brands claiming their bamboo rayon was eco-friendly.
+(This is why, in 2013, the FTC came down on brands that claimed their bamboo rayon was eco-friendly.
 It’s not.)
 Meanwhile, despite its higher costs, cotton has always remained everyone’s favorite.
 For thousands of years, some form of the cotton bush has been cultivated in every tropical region, from Africa to the Far East and Central America.
-In his treatise, Empire of Cotton, Harvard historian Sven Beckert asserts that more than even sugar, cotton almost singlehandedly supported and financed Britain’s colonialism and America’s slavery, and ushered in the world’s most brutal era of industrialization.
+In his treatise, “Empire of Cotton,” (Penguin/Random House, 2015), Harvard historian Sven Beckert asserts that more than even sugar, cotton almost single-handedly supported and financed Britain’s colonialism and America’s slavery, and ushered in the world’s most brutal era of industrialization.

 Today, the agro-industrial complex that has grown up around cotton has been dogged with everything from human rights abuses to its own environmental harms.
 Just the farming of cotton depletes increasingly scarce water supplies and spreads pesticide residue.
 The half-dried-up Aral Sea has been a public relations nightmare for the industry.
 So have child labor and farmer suicides in India.
 Forced Uighur labor in China is just the latest cotton indignity.

 Not surprisingly, fashion brands would rather not deal with cotton’s PR problems, or its fluctuating costs; thus, the rise of polyester and rayon.
-Now comes a company like re:newcell with a more efficient way to recycle cotton clothing.
+Now comes a company like Renewcell with a more efficient way to recycle cotton clothing.

-Cellulose carbamate, he says, was invented to provide a safer alternative.
+Cellulose carbamate, he said, was invented to provide a safer alternative.
 It requires only urea, a harmless chemical used in wet wipes.
 Apparently, one factory in the north of Finland produced cellulose carbamate from 1986 to 1993, and with some upgrades, it could have kept going, but a competitor bought it and shut it down.
-“Textile companies didn’t want to take the risk on a new textile,” Harlin says.
+“Textile companies didn’t want to take the risk on a new textile,” Harlin said.
 “Polyester was growing, cotton was available.”

 Around 2000, Harlin joined an academic research team and decided to take one last look at cellulose carbamate before it was shoved into the back of the scientific closet and forgotten.
 He brought in a pair of his old jeans, chemically broke down the cotton, and produced a light blue fiber.
 When he brought a sample to the ITMA textile technology conference in Italy, he came home with a list of 60 interested fashion companies.

 Harlin believes that many of the old viscose-rayon factories dotting Finland could easily and cheaply be retrofitted to produce Infinited Fiber.
 And here’s the best part: as its name implies, Infinited’s process can use any kind of cellulose an infinite number of times.
 That means all kinds of castoffs—old clothes, bedsheets, used cardboard and paper products, even agricultural waste—could now be used, reused, and continually reused to make more clothing.
 This seems like an enormous win-win-win for fashion companies, for Finland, and for the planet.

-In bad years, the costs required to use BT cotton, a GMO breed from Monsanto, have put farmers in such a deep financial hole after crop failures that some have committed suicide.
+In bad years, the costs required to use ‘Bt cotton,’ a GMO breed from Monsanto, have put farmers in such a deep financial hole after crop failures that some have committed suicide.

 There are a variety of food crops available to Gujarati farmers, like castor, mustard, and sesame, but for these and millions of other farmers in Asia, Africa, and South America, cotton is their most profitable cash crop.
 And, unlike perishable food crops, if its market price drops, cotton can be stored until a more favorable price is available.

 Last year, Apparel Insider, an independent trade journal, took to task almost all of organic cotton’s claims to environmental superiority—regarding pollution, pesticide use, and water savings.

 There is another type of Bt cotton grown in the U.S., called upland cotton, that would be better suited for Gujarat’s climate.
 However, Monsanto won’t sell it to Indian farmers, because the seeds can easily be saved for planting next year, and that would violate Monsanto’s patent.
-But BCI seems to have figured out a few ways that farmers can practice sustainable farming, without threatening Monsanto’s roadblock.
+But BCI seemed to have figured out a few ways that farmers can practice sustainable farming, without threatening Monsanto’s roadblock.

 There’s a fierce debate raging in the fashion world about whether organic cotton is actually more sustainable than its conventional cousin.
-Some (Cotton Inc. for example) say that because organic cotton has lower yields, it actually uses more water per pound of cotton produced than conventional cotton.
-And last year, the independent trade journal Apparel Insider took to task almost all of organic cotton’s claims to environmental superiority — regarding pollution, pesticide use, and water savings.
-Here in Gujarat, even if the farmers switched to an organic cotton with a staple length suitable for fashion, it would still require irrigation.
+Some (Cotton Inc., for example) say that because organic cotton has lower yields, it actually uses more water per pound of cotton produced than conventional cotton.
+Recently, the U.S.-based organization Textile Exchange quietly took down its claims that organic cotton saves water.
+The two studies comparing organic to conventional cotton compared irrigated land to rainfed land—which has nothing to do with the cotton variety and everything to do with where the cotton farms are located.

 Bio-engineered alternatives to materials like leather are in the works, even though there’s clear evidence that disrupting the real leather industry will just lead to the burning and landfilling of pelts as global demand for red meat grows.

-If that level of efficiency is ever achieved, it might help save the planet — or it might not.
-The most likely outcome is that it would save the asses of fashion companies facing an environmentally and politically uncertain future.
-It also might complete what the industrial revolution started more than 200 years ago, by fully consolidating fashion’s supply chain into the world’s large cities.
-That could make rural life even more untenable for millions of farmers around the world who rely on cotton for their livelihood.
+The real legacy of these innovations might be the completion of what the Industrial Revolution started more than 200 years ago, by fully consolidating fashion’s supply chain into the world’s large cities, and cutting out the messy human element causing so much headache to these global brands.
+That could make rural life even more untenable for the millions of farmers around the world who rely on cotton for their livelihood.
 But at that point—for better or, quite possibly, for worse—those farmers will no longer be the fashion brands’ responsibility.